L’Extension Grande Plaisance (EGP)

 If the UK ICC does not suit your requirements because you have a larger barge then you will need additional accreditation such as the ‘Grande Plaisance’ licence, more commonly referred to as the ‘EGP’ (Extension Grande Plaisance).
 This gives you the freedom to skipper vessels of unlimited length across Europe.

 Bargecraft is working in collaboration with Benoit and Eve of ENAM (a French boat school) and we are delighted to launch an EGP course commencing Spring 2018.
-Benoit and Eve are qualified EGP instructors and speak excellent English and all courses will be run aboard ‘Somewhere’, but are 'owned' by Enam.
+Benoit and Eve are qualified EGP instructors and speak excellent English.
+The Grande Plaisance course must be operated and owned by a French 'Bateau Ecole', i.e. ENAM and all courses will be run aboard ‘Somewhere’.

 The essential starting point if you are looking to obtain the EGP is you must already have the French Permis Plaisance (the French small boat licence).